vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vc_windows.md

 **Prerequisites**

 - You deployed the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
 - Open a Web browser on a Windows system, go to https://<i>vic_appliance_address</i>:9443, and download and unpack the vSphere Integrated Containers Engine package.
 You must use a Windows system to run the script to install the plug-in on a vCenter Server instance that runs on Windows.
 For example, download the package to the Windows system on which vCenter Server is running.
-If you configured the vSphere Integrated Containers appliance to use a different port for the vSphere Integrated Containers Engine file server, replace 9443 with the appropriate port.
+If the vSphere Integrated Containers appliance uses a different port for the vSphere Integrated Containers Engine file server, replace 9443 with the appropriate port.
 - Copy the thumbprint of the Communications Server certificate from https://<i>vic_appliance_address</i>:<i>port</i>.
 For information about how to view the certificate thumbprint, see the documentation for your type of browser.

 **Procedure**